Permission Slip Template Checklist for Scout Activities

 • Mobile-friendly - Parents can complete on their phone

-How Woggle Handles Permission Slips
+How Woggle Should Support Permission Workflows

 • Links permission to the specific event (no orphaned forms)